bndynet/typescript-lib-starter/README.md

 - :inbox_tray: Build library to UMD and CommonJS modules
 - :blue_book: Generate API documentation of your TypeScript files automatically
 - :heavy_check_mark: Check your commit message when `git commit ...`
-- :cl: Default CI scripts for [Travis CI](https://travis-ci.com/) includes release and publish automatically
+- :cl: Default CI scripts for GitHub Action, includes release and publish automatically
 - :bookmark: Generate CHANGELOG.md according to your commits in CI publishing process
 - :book: Publish your unit tests report to [coveralls.io](https://coveralls.io/) by CI
 - :earth_asia: Publish API documentation, converage, demo and changelog to your gh-pages branch as your project site by CI
-- :package: Release to NPM automatically by CI
+- :package: Release to NPM and GitHub Package automatically by CI

 ## Start your library